-Master’s programme in the Caring Sciences and Nursing, 120 credits
+Master’s programme in Caring Science and Nursing, 120 credits

 Today’s complex health care puts high demands on the skills of nurses.
 As a student on the Master’s programme you will acquire in-depth knowledge of the Caring Sciences and of scientific methodology.
 You will also acquire increased knowledge of how several professions in many different areas of knowledge work together within the field of health and welfare.